 To start with, ensure you’re completely comfortable with your equipment.
 A good way to miss people photos is to start messing around with gear and settings in front of them.

 People quickly become self-conscious and often stop what they’re doing and go into their ‘camera pose’.
-It’s important to develop techniques that make photographing people easier and minimise the intrusion into your subject’s day.
+It’s important to develop techniques that make photographing people easier and minimize the intrusion into your subject’s day.

 Always plan the shot before you approach your subject.
 Think about your composition and make sure you’ve got the right lens on the camera.
 Should it be horizontal or vertical?